 Say It's Fast Three Times! - The Closed Kinetic Chain Upper Extremity Test - More Than Just a Tongue TwisterFeb 14, 2018

-The Closed Kinetic Chain Upper Extremity Test (CKCUET) is a simple, easy-to-implement, and easy method to measures your patient or clients strength, power, endurance and closed chain kinetic chain stability of the upper extremities.
-It can be used in the assessment of risk of injury to the shoulder and the upper extremity.
+The Closed Kinetic Chain Upper Extremity Test (CKCUET) is a simple, easy-to-implement, test to measure your patient or client's strength, power, endurance, and stability of the upper extremities.
+It can be used in the assessment of the risk of injury to the shoulder and the upper extremity.

 Assessment of baseball players’ readiness for return to play following shoulder injury (Roush, Kitamura, & Waits, 2007)

 Examination of the effects of shoulder impingement syndrome in athletes and the general population (Tucci, Martins, Sposito, Camarini, and de Oliveira, 2014)

 Prediction of handgrip strength, which is important in the assessment of those with rotator cuff pathology, with higher CKCUET scores positively correlating with greater grip strength and thus, reduced risk of rotator cuff injury (Dong-Rour, & Laurentius, 2015)

 All CKCUET scores were greater in active compared to sedentary and SIS males and females.
 At least a change of three touches are needed to be considered a significant improvement on CKCUET scores.